pnowak2/learnjs/tools/docker/docker-kubernetes-udemy/pass-2/7-utility-containers/README.md

 # Docker Compose
 run single service from yaml file by service name and any command appended docker-compose run npm init

+docker-compose run npm init
+docker-compose run npm install

+can also remove container when is done docker-compose run --rm npm init